About the Journal

 • Clinical Case Studies

-• Technical Briefs & Reports
+• Technical Briefs & Short Reports

 • Editorial or Discussion

-For further details and descriptions, please visit Information for Authors & Editorial Policies at https://blockchainhealthcaretoday.com/index.php/journal/authors
+For further details and descriptions, please visit Information for Authors here.
+Upload manuscripts on the portal at https://blockchainhealthcaretoday.com/index.php/journal/about/submissions

 Governing Body - Contact info@partnersindigitalhealth.com